Skip to main content

 eas build --platform android --profile development

-If you're using Expo bare workflow or vanilla React Native, you'll need to install the native dependencies:
+If you're using React Native CLI projects, you'll need to install expo-modules-core first:

 iOS